Mickey Thompson Baja MTZ Radial Tire

-In terms of on road performance, the BFGoodrich All Terrain series is a beast and has incredibly long durability.
+In terms of on-road performance, the BFGoodrich All-Terrain series is a beast and has incredibly long durability.
 It is hard to find a tire that is great for driving on paved roads and highways and can also get a bit roughed up during the weekend.
 You can probably get a good 50k miles from these tires.
-The specially formulated tread design is design to reduce chip and tear from gravel and other road debris.
+The specially formulated tread design is designed to reduce chip and tear from gravel and other road debris.
 With the interlocking tread design, these tires are also incredibly stable on the highway and have great control and handling.
 They help you improve fuel efficiency with its low rolling resistance tires.
 The sidewalls are built 20% tougher with its CoreGuard technology so that your tires are protected when going through hazardous road conditions and prevented sharp objects from splitting your sidewall.
-Overall, we think the BFGoodrich are the best all terrain tire and possibly even the best mud tires or best off road tires for those who need a durable tire for driving in the city while occasionally treading the outdoors.
+Overall, we think the BFGoodrich is the best all-terrain tire and possibly even the best mud tire or best off-road tire for those who need a durable tire for driving in the city while occasionally treading the outdoors.

-With the three ply sidewalls and six ply tread, the Mickey Thompsons are really meant for the mud.
-The extra layer of protection makes it a great shield to protect against punctures.
-They have great tread wear and awesome traction in the mud and snow with the self cleaning high void lugs and Sidebitters technology.
-Since the lugs have a good amount of dead space between each other, you also get added traction and bite in harsh conditions and even are able to clean itself.
-While these tires do not have the same grip as SuperSwampers, we are amazed at how well the MTZs handle itself on the trail.
-We talked to many off road enthusiasts who really like these tires, since they offer great off road perform without sacrificing too much performance on the road.
+While these tires do not have the same grip as SuperSwampers, we are amazed at how well the MTZs handle themselves on the trail.
+We talked to many off-road enthusiasts who really like these tires since they offer great off-road performance without sacrificing too much performance on the road.
 It is perfect for those who don’t mind some underperformance in the city in exchange for the convenience of not having to change out these tires for trail riding on the weekends.
-All in all, these are the best mud tires, best off road tires, and best all terrain tire if you want a dual purpose tire that is better for the mud.
+All in all, these are the best mud tires, best off-road tires, and best all-terrain tires if you want a dual-purpose tire that is better for the mud.